Page copy protected against web site content infringement by Copyscape

 Dear Members:

-a) Those living in U.S.A., Canada, and other countries of North and South American continents must observe this December 30, 2025l
+a) Those living in U.S., Canada, and other countries of North and South America, and those living in all countries of Europe and Africa must observe this on May 26, 2026.

 Blessed be.